 Lightly damaged trees with limb wounds that are still firmly attached to the tree require no action immediately.
 There are wound treatments to prevent insects and disease from entering the plant but, in most cases, these are not necessary and prove to have limited benefit.

-Tree damage by car may also include light trunk damage such as bark splitting or removal.
+Tree damage by cars may also include light trunk damage such as bark splitting or removal.
 These plants should not have any action taken except some TLC and good maintenance.
 Watch for any developing issues over the next couple of seasons but, generally, the plant will survive such light damage.

 How to Repair Trees Hit by Vehicles

 Make parallel cuts on each side of the wound to create flaps.
 Trim the healthy stems at each side so the edges are flattened.
 Insert both ends into either side of the flaps you just made in the direction the new wood was growing.
-The idea is that saps and carbohydrates will flow out of the bridge and help bring nutrients to the damage area.
+The idea is that saps and carbohydrates will flow out of the bridge and help bring nutrients to the damaged area.
 It may not always work, but it is worth a try if you really want to save the limb.